+DSV is committed to maintaining a culture of integrity and accountability.
 All employees are encouraged to speak up when they know of or suspect any irregularities or improper actions that have been committed or are likely to be committed.
 Employees are also urged to report any concerns of suspected breaches of the principles and rules outlined in this Code of Conduct or applicable laws and regulations.

-Employees should use any channels they feel comfortable using when raising concerns, whether through their immediate manager, local HR, country management, Group Compliance or the DSV Whistleblower Programme.
+DSV has therefore made available a whistleblower system, the DSV Whistleblower system, Integrity Line, to all employees and external third parties to securely report any concerns or knowledge of misconduct.
+Employees should use any channels they feel comfortable using when raising concerns, whether through their immediate manager, local HR, country management, Group Sustainability & Compliance or the DSV Whistleblower system, Integrity Line.